 Receiving the Gilman Scholarship affected my ability to travel abroad by allowing me to live comfortably in my program city without having to worry about any sort of financial situation that could get in the way.
 It has really made the living situation easier and I can comfortably set my mind on enjoying my experience here.

 I think that receiving this scholarship helped me to take the classes that I wanted to, and I was able to go on a study abroad experience – without this scholarship, I might not have been able to afford the program.
-The money that I received with this scholarship allowed me to use my money I had saved to travel and see more of the country and the culture.
+The money that I received with this scholarship allowed me to use the money I had saved to travel and see more of the country and the culture.
 Without this, I wouldn’t have been able to see the parts of the country that I was able to, and wouldn’t have been able to learn about the indigenous culture in more rural areas.

 One of the many wonderful aspects of the Gilman Scholarship is the fact that it allows students like myself, who would not otherwise have the opportunity to study abroad, the chance to go.
 In high school, I first heard of studying abroad, and I thought of how incredible it seems.
 The notion of being able to see the world while getting my degree thrilled me.
 When I got to college and realized the reality of the cost of doing so, I felt a bit discouraged.
 This scholarship program lifted my spirits tremendously.
 The Gilman offered me the chance to do everything I had dreamed about, and without having to concern myself with monetary matters.
 The Gilman Scholarship does so much more than give an individual money, it gives students experiences that are irreplaceable.